DUI FAQs (Part 2)

 The prosecution will then "rest" meaning the prosecution's case is completed.
 The defense attorney will then call any witness for the defense side, to rebut the information given by the prosecution.
 The decision for the defendant to testify rests solely with the defendant.

 There is a high conviction rate in the municipal and district courts.
-According to statistical data supplied by the Administrative Office of Courts, nearly 85% of defendants facing a DUI charge in municipal or district courts are convicted of that charge, most often by pleading guilty.
-However, if the case is tried on the merits and effective legal counsel is prepared to defend the client’s case, the conviction rate drops significantly.
-It is always in the defendant’s best interest to carefully evaluate the facts of the case, and if there are legal or factual grounds to challenge the prosecution’s case, the defendant should plead not guilty and demand a trial.
+According to statistical data supplied by the Administrative Office of Courts, nearly 85% of defendants facing a DUI charge in municipal or district courts who do not enter or are denied pre-trial diversion are convicted of that charge, most often by pleading guilty.
+However, if the case is tried on the merits and effective legal counsel is prepared to defend the client's case, the conviction rate drops significantly.
+It is always in the defendant's best interest to carefully evaluate the facts of the case, and if there are legal or factual grounds to challenge the prosecution's case, the defendant should plead not guilty and demand a trial.

 What does it mean "appealed to the circuit court"?